Myrtle Beach SkyWheel: Incidents

-Overnight on April 28, 2022, after the SkyWheel closed there was a small fire on the property that damaged a part of the loading deck as well as a nearby gondola which caused the Skywheel to be closed until the repair can be made and a complete safety inspection can be completed.
+Overnight on April 28, 2022, after the SkyWheel closed there was a small fire on the property that damaged a part of the loading deck as well as a nearby gondola which caused the Skywheel to be closed until repairs could be made and a complete safety inspection completed.
 No crew members were on site at the time and there were no injuries to the public.
-During the temporary closure, the LandShark Bar and Grill as well as the LandShark SurfShack will be open to the public.
-The cause of the fire is currently being investigated by the Myrtle Beach Fire Department.
-The SkyWheel reopened after 3:00pm on May 2, 2022, after passing its safety inspection to operate.
-The damaged gondola was removed and the damaged part of the deck has been blocked off.
-On July 18, 2022, it was announced that the fire was caused by flammable varnish which was applied to the deck, there is no evidence of arson.
+The SkyWheel reopened after 3:00 pm on May 2, 2022 after passing its safety inspection to operate.
+The damaged gondola was removed and the damaged part of the deck was blocked off.
+On July 18, 2022, it was announced that the fire was caused by flammable varnish which was applied to the deck; there is no evidence of arson.

 Summer 2022 technical issues

-On Sunday August 21, 2022, just after 5:30 p.m. the Myrtle Beach Fire Department responded to the Skywheel to a report of passengers being stuck on the Skywheel.
-The Skywheel had to be manually operated in order to help free two families safely off the ride.
-It's unclear how long they were trapped and no injuries were reported.
-The guest were safe the entire time and were in constant communication with the rides crew during the progress of getting them off and that they were evacuated following the ride manufacturers recommended training.
-Officials with the Skywheel stated that they are working to gather information from the team member on what happened and that information is expected to be released on Monday.
-On Monday August 21, 2021, It was announced that the SkyWheel would open at 1pm and that the ride's maintenance team has “identified and fixed” the issue, but did not provide anymore details.
+On Sunday, August 21, 2022, just after 5:30 p.m., the Myrtle Beach Fire Department responded to the SkyWheel due to a report of passengers being stuck on the wheel.
+The SkyWheel had to be manually operated in order to help two families safely off the ride.
+It was unclear how long they were trapped and no injuries were reported.
+On Monday, August 21, 2021, the SkyWheel reopened at 1 pm.

-On August 23, 2022, it was announced the temporary closure of the Skywheel a day after the attraction reopened following a technical issue that lead to the attraction to stop unexpectedly Sunday night.
-The SkyWheel was inspected by the SkyWheel's attractions maintenance team and the ride reopened Monday afternoon.
-The next day (August 24, 2022) it was announced once again that the SkyWheel would be closed after a safety check the previous day by maintenance crews encountered the same technical issue that occurred on Sunday evening, and would remain closed for further troubleshooting to fix the technical issues and that safety is the SkyWheel's top priority and would reopen when is issue is fully resolved.

-On August 25, 2022, it was announced the Skywheel has reopened at 2 p.m. and that the cause of the technical issues was a faulty low voltage weather sensor and recent storms threat area has experienced.
-Official with the Skywheel said the issue won't be happening again any time soon.